A fantasy based on facts.

 At midnight the session ended and they all went home.
 The next day John Wood phoned Barrett to have the title of the track they had recorded.
 Unfortunately Barrett couldn't be reached, so that field was never filled out on the session sheet.

 Max Steuer nearly got a heart attack when he saw the bill.
 It was £61.6s.
 Nowadays this is hardly enough to buy a Pink Floyd Immersion set, but in those days it was the equivalent of about £1000 now (roughly $1240 or €1170).
 Add half a dozen sessions more to finish the job and The Committee and its directors would’ve been bankrupt.

 Update April 2017: Max Steuer didn’t think there was anything particularly wrong with what the Barrett trio recorded for him.
 The film was being done for free by all participants against a share of any profits, but Syd Barrett wanting to record in a big studio almost wiped them out financially.
 Steuer told Simon Matthews the track sounded ‘really great’ when played backwards.

 There are some strange things going on with that contract.
-The session document, that can be found in Parker’s study, was made up for Norman Smith and Pink Floyd and is originally dated 12 January.
-The typed date is stricken out and changed, by hand, to the thirtieth.
+The session document, that can be found in Parker’s Random Precision study, was made up for Norman Smith and Pink Floyd, not Syd Barrett.
+The typed date 14/2/68 on the 'Financial Appendix' is struck out and changed, by hand, to the thirtieth of January.

 Norman Smith & Pink Floyd vs Peter Jenner & Syd Barrett